pallets/flask/docs/testing.rst

 If you were to use just the :meth:`~flask.Flask.test_client` without the `with` block, the `assert` would fail with an error because `request` is no longer available (because you are trying to use it outside of the actual request).
-However, keep in mind that any :meth:`~flask.Flask.after_request` functions are already called at this point so your database connection and everything involved is probably already closed down.

 Accessing and Modifying Sessions
 --------------------------------